greatest-ape/aquatic/README.md

 Please refer to `documents/aquatic-ws-load-test-2021-08-18.pdf` for more details.

-__Note__: these benchmarks were made with the previous mio-based implementation.
+__Note__: these benchmarks were made with the mio-based implementation.

 ## Load testing